hackclub/hackclub/workshops/python_data_viz/README.md

 import pandas as pd
 import matplotlib.pyplot as plt
 ```
-The code is above imports Pandas and Matplotlib into this project so we can have access to certain variables and methods available in these libraries!
+The above code imports Pandas and Matplotlib into this project so we can have access to certain variables and methods available in these libraries!

 Under those two lines, add: